disperse/ld36/README.md

-== Ludum Dare 36 Start Code
+### Ludum Dare 36 Start Code

-=== Notes
+#### Notes

-Web-based bitmap font generator: http://kvazars.com/littera/
+- Use web-based bitmap font generator: http://kvazars.com/littera/

-Use TexturePacker to turn raw_images into textures.json and textures.png
+- Use TexturePacker to turn raw_images into textures.json and textures.png

-`gulp run` command will allow LiveReload using the Chrome plugin
+- `gulp run` command will allow LiveReload using the Chrome plugin